PostHog/posthog.com/contents/blog/product-360.md

 sidebar: Blog
 showTitle: true
 hideAnchor: true
-categories: ["CEO diaries"]
+categories: ["CEO diaries", "Inside PostHog", "Engineering"]
 author: ["james-hawkins"]
-featuredImage: ../images/blog/ceo-diary.png
+featuredImage: ../images/blog/product-people.png
 featuredImageType: full
 ---

 When PostHog was fresh out of YC last year, there were two things we focussed on: (i) build and (ii) talk to customers.
 Hiring a product person felt like it would slow us down.
 Engineers on our team would speak to our users (also engineers) - surely they'd know what's best to prioritize?
 We didn't want our engineers to be "shielded" from our customers.

-By PostHog's series B, our team showed me that I was totally wrong.
+By [PostHog's series B](/blog/15-million-series-b), our team showed me that I was totally wrong.
 Here's why that was the case, what we did about it, and the results.

-# Why I used to think this way
+## Why I used to think this way

 My previous experience of product management: